-In her appointment to the role of Director of Public Prosecutions in 1992, the late Barbara Mills became the first female to head the Crown Prosecution Service, presiding over a staff of 6000.
-Although this may sound like a daunting task, Barbara had been a trailblazer throughout her career, and, it seems, was fazed by very little.
-She became one of only four in her school year group to attend university, where in 1959 she made up no less than half of the cohort of just two law students at Lady Margaret Hall, Oxford.
-The ratio of students at the time was around 10 males to every female.
-Barbara used this disparity as an opportunity to thrive, carving out a name for herself as a high flyer, rather than allowing herself to become a female token in such a resolutely male environment.
+Born in Chorleywood in 1940, she was one of only four in her school year group to attend university.
+In 1959 she was one of just two law students at Lady Margaret Hall, Oxford.
+The ratio of students at the time was around ten men to every woman.
+Barbara used this disparity as an opportunity to thrive, carving out a name for herself as a high flyer, rather than allowing herself to become a token woman in a resolutely male environment.
 This set the tone for the rest of her career.